-- 2. Agents and actors: Artists who make maps or engage in situated, locational activities in order to challenge the status quo or change the world. - 3.
-Invisible data mappers: Artists who use cartographic metaphors to visualize informational territories such as the stock market, the Internet, or the human genome.
+- 1. Symbol saboteurs: Artists who use the visual iconography of the map to reference personal, fictional, utopian, or metaphorical places. - Agents and actors: Artists who make maps or engage in situated, locational activities in order to challenge the status quo or change the world. - 3.
+Information mappers: Artists who use cartographic metaphors to visualize informational territories such as the stock market, the Internet, or the human genome.